vdrnn/sync-script/README.md

 A powerful WordPress environment synchronization package for Acorn (Laravel + WordPress).
 Easily sync databases and assets between development, staging, and production environments with a simple command-line interface.

+> **Note**: The bash scripts `sync.sh` and `sync-kinsta.sh` are deprecated and maintained only for legacy/reference purposes.
+Please use the Acorn commands instead.

 ## Features

 - 🔄 **Database Synchronization** - Export, import, and search-replace URLs automatically